omartgabr/omartgabr/README.md

 Welcome!

-My name is Omar Gabr and I am an undergraduate senior mathematics student interested in programming and financial mathematics.
+My name is Omar Gabr and I am a graduate student studying data science and engineering.
-I also minor in Physics where I took courses involving coding and simulating physical environments.
+This profile exhibits my journey exploring the practical applications of machine learning algorithms and data engineering practices.

-I'm interested in pursuing a career in quantitative finance, and currently applying to MFE/MQF degree programs.
-I hope to build my current skillset in becoming a quantitative developer.
+I'm interested in pursuing a career in data science, but I am also open to doing research in improving machine learning algorithms such as dimensionality reduction techniques or deep learning.

-I started coding about 3 years ago in Python, and slowly worked my way towards C++.
-Now, I practice both and will soon learn to start integrating them in the same program.
-I also have been practicing R and SQL, but just a little less than the former two.
+I started my coding journey in 2016 with Python, and slowly worked my way towards C++ just a few months later.
+Now, I code using both, and hope to soon learn to start integrating them.
+Additionally, I also code with R for statistical analyses and SQL for database management.

 I'm currently learning design patterns and advanced functionality in C++14/17/20 by building projects that can be found in my C++ and Python repositories, with a focus on quantitative finance applications.